 How to Beat Ransomware - You must be proactive in the fight against ransomware

-To get the hacker out of your system, you will need to know how they accessed it in the first place.
+To remove the hacker from your system, you will need to know how they accessed it in the first place.
 This is vital to discover, as it could be an easy door for the attacker to reaccess your system.
 Common methods include malicious links, attachments, and phishing.

-Furthermore, when looking for the door the attacker used, it’s also wise to look for additional vulnerabilities that might be exploited in future attacks. the attacker would use the system to create a backdoor or backups if his primary attack method failed.
+Furthermore, when looking for the door the attacker used, it’s also wise to look for additional vulnerabilities that might be exploited in future attacks.
+If his primary attack method failed, the attacker would use the system to create a backdoor or backups.
 Unfortunately, some organisations resort to completely changing the credentials of all their members because they can’t identify which door the attacker used.

 It’s not common for attackers to do anything other than infect the encrypted data, but it can happen.
 Looking for suspicious behaviour elsewhere on your device or network will help you understand if the attack was a one-time event or if future attacks might occur.